 It can be confusing to know what health advice to follow, especially when it comes to your teeth.
-The experts from the Arroyo Center for Cosmetic Dentistry in Washington, DC have the top 10 dental care tips to keep your teeth healthy for years to come.
+The experts from District Dental Solutions in Washington, DC have the top 10 dental care tips to keep your teeth healthy for years to come.

 1. Use toothpaste with fluoride

 Fluoride is an important ingredient in toothpaste because it helps strengthen the teeth.
 It can reverse early signs of tooth decay such as weakened spots in the enamel or exposed roots that could eventually become cavities.

 2. Don’t chew on hard items

 This may go without saying, but try not to bite down on hard candies or even non-food items like pen caps or fingernails.
 This can damage teeth.

 3. Brush your teeth every day

 You’ve been hearing this advice since you could talk: brush your teeth twice a day.
 Brushing removes leftover food particles that combine with bacteria, which when left on the teeth can cause cavities, tooth decay, and gum disease.

 Your hygienist knows when you haven’t been flossing!
 Flossing is important because it removes plaque from between teeth that a brush alone wouldn’t be able to reach.
 If plaque remains in these hard-to-reach places, you could find yourself dealing with gum disease, which is linked to cardiovascular problems and Alzheimer’s.